 We're so excited!
-Our HLT Master's Program is going online from Fall 2020!
-Details to appear.
-For information, please contact the Online HLT Program director, Dr. Gus Hahn-Powell (email@example.com).
+We now have on-line and in-person versions of our HLT Master's Program from Fall 2020!
+For information on the new on-line version, please contact the Online HLT Program director, Dr. Gus Hahn-Powell (firstname.lastname@example.org).

 What is HLT?

 Human Language Technology is a developing interdisciplinary field that encompasses most subdisciplines of linguistics, as well as computational linguistics, natural language processing, computer science, artificial intelligence, psychology, philosophy, mathematics, and statistics.